shaylashgari/CapstoneThree_EasyShop/README.md

 ## How far I got:

 I was able to complete basic requirements.
-My front end was working, but it is not working now.